Tommer-R/Traveling-salesman/README.md

 # Traveling-salesman

-A class for testing optimization algorithms using the "traveling salesman" problem
+A class for testing discrete optimization algorithms using the "traveling salesman" problem.

+**discrete optimization:** arranging an array of several member in the optimal order according to a cost (score) function.

 ## Class structure